-During assembly of the short block the following procedures shall be observed:
+During short block assembly the following procedures shall be observed:

-(a) All components shall be thoroughly cleaned.

-(b) All expansive plugs shall be replaced.
-All other plugs may be reused if qualified by inspection.

-(c) All applicable mating surfaces shall be lubricated with an appropriate lubricant and surfaces susceptible to storage corrosion shall be treated with suitable rust inhibitor.

-(d) Cylinder block shall be reassembled using the following new or reconditioned parts as determined in Sections 3.6, 3.7 and 3.8.

-- (1) Main, connecting rod, camshaft and auxiliary shaft bearings and bushings.

-- (2) Pistons, pins and rings

-- (3) Gaskets, expansion plugs and seals.
+- (a) All components shall be thoroughly cleaned. - (b) All expandable plugs shall be replaced.
+All non-expandable plugs may be refitted if inspected and in good condition. - (c) All applicable mating surfaces shall be lubricated with an appropriate lubricant and surfaces susceptible to storage corrosion shall be treated with suitable rust inhibitor. - (d) Cylinder block shall be reassembled using the following new or rebuilt parts as determined in Sections 3.5 and 3.6: - (1) Main, connecting rod and cam bearings and bushings. - (2) Pistons, pins and rings. - (3) Gaskets, expansion plugs and seals. - (4) Oil pump relief valve assemblies.